ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 As seen in the above project structure, the code for each EDI schema is generated into a separate module to prevent possible conflicts.
 Now, it is possible to build the above project using the `bal pack` command and publish it into [Ballerina Central](https://central.ballerina.io/) using the `bal push` command.

-Then, any Ballerina project can import this package and use it to work with the purchase order related EDI files.
+Then, any Ballerina project can import this package and use it to work with the EDI files related to purchase orders.
 An example of using this library for reading an `850` file and writing an `855` file is shown below.

 ```ballerina
 import ballerina/io;